Britain to learn who will succeed Johnson as prime minister

 Sunak, who sought to paint himself as the more realistic economist, said he would temporarily cut the value-added tax on energy bills.
 But he insisted that he wouldn't “max out the country’s credit card” and said significant tax cuts should wait until inflation is under control.

-Both finalists have declared their admiration for Margaret Thatcher, who was prime minister from 1979 to 1990, and her ring-wing, small-government economics.
+Both finalists have declared their admiration for Margaret Thatcher, who was prime minister from 1979 to 1990, and her right-wing, small-government economics.

 “It’s all been very nonspecific and we’re really waiting for the next prime minister to hopefully hit the ground running and tell us what they’re going to do about what is in effect an emergency situation,” said Tim Bale, a politics professor at Queen Mary University of London.